-Pressure Cooker (AKA Instant Pot) Infused Water will cool ya down and cheer you up as you face the last hot days of summer!
-Healthy, refreshing, and perfect for any day of the year!
+Pressure Cooker (AKA Instant Pot) Infused Water is healthy, refreshing, and perfect for any day of the year!

-After Pressure Cooker Extract Week last week, I had every intention of getting back to real meal type food.
+After working on 6 flavors of Pressure Cooker Extract, I had every intention of getting back to real meal type food.
 But then I got back from Hawaii yesterday (more details on that incredible adventure coming up soon!) and the weather all week is about 95 degrees!
 Ugh!
 I cannot take this heat anymore!
 If you could see my yard, you would know, I just don’t do HOT!

 So for now, check out this Healthy, flavor bomb Mac and Cheese and this veggie packed Chicken Enchilada Soup for your quick and easy back to school dinners, and let me tell you about my favorite way to make drinking water completely awesome.
 Pressure Cooker Infused Water!